viant/go-cache-benchmark/README.md

 *This section may change if there's a better way to control tests.*

 * `TEST_SIZE_FACTOR` - defaults to `1`.
 Multiplies the number of elements stored.

-* `MULTI_SIZES` - set to non-empty string to only benchmark the run with 10,000,000 elements stored, then 1,000,000, then lastly 100,000 elements (multiplier still applied).
+* `MULTI_SIZES` - set to non-empty string to only benchmark the run with 10,000,000 elements stored, then 1,000,000, then lastly 100,000 elements (`TEST_SIZE_FACTOR` still applies).

 See [standard library `rand`'s `Zipf` type](https://pkg.go.dev/math/rand#NewZipf)

 * `ZIPF_FACTOR` - defaults to `2`.
 Multiplies the maximum of range of the Zipf distribution, used to calculate `imax`.
+Only applies if `SWEEP_DIST` is not provided.
 * `ZIPF_S` - defaults to `1.01`.
 Sets curvature of Zipf probability (increases hit likelihood dramatically), set as `s`.
 * `ZIPF_V` - defaults to `1`.
 Sets initial offset for Zipf probability, set as `v`.

 * `SCACHE_ENTRIES_DIV` - defaults to `2`.
 Sets the number of entries that are used in `scache` configuration initialization, since [`scache` allocates twice the amount of memory than expected](https://github.com/viant/scache/blob/master/config.go#L33).
-Set to `1` to use twice the amount of memory than other caches, the resulting number of entries supported by the cache will be `expectedEntries / SCACHE_ENTRIES_DIV`.
+Set to `1` to use twice the amount of memory than other caches.
+The resulting number of entries supported by the cache will be `expectedEntries / SCACHE_ENTRIES_DIV`.
 To get a specific "extended" size, divide 2 by the desired additional size.
 For example, to allocate 10% more memory for `scache`, use `SCACHE_ENTRIES_DIV` of `2 / 1.1` or `1.8182`.

 * `MISS_PENALTY` - defaults to `0`.
 Sets milliseconds of wait in the case of a cache miss for benchmarks that test eviction.